Note on the stability of planar stationary flows in an exterior domain without symmetry: Introduction

-The motivation comes from the stability analysis of the stationary solutions to (RNS).
-Indeed, one can construct the solutions $V$ to (RNS) satisfying the estimates \eqref{asymptoticbehavior}, \eqref{beta}, and \eqref{remainder} with $\kappa=\frac{1-\gamma}{2}$ under the condition on the domain \eqref{domain} (this result can be shown by extending the proof in \cite{HMN} but we omit the details).
-Obviously, letting us denote the linearization to (RNS) around $V$ by (PRS), then the two equations \eqref{PS} and (PRS) are different from each other due to the additional term $-\alpha(x^{\bot}\cdot\nabla v - v^{\bot})$ in (PRS).
+(4) A vector field $V$ of the type \eqref{asymptoticbehavior} also naturally appears in the study of the Navier-Stokes flows around a rotating obstacle.
+Let us consider the situation where the obstacle $\Omega^{\rm c}$ rotates around the origin with a constant speed $\alpha\in \R\setminus\{0\}$.
+Then the time-periodic Navier-Stokes flow moving with the rotating obstacle gives a stationary solution to the problem (RNS): $\partial_t u -\Delta u - \alpha(x^{\bot}\cdot\nabla u - u^{\bot}) + u\cdot\nabla u + \nabla p = f$, ${\rm div}\,u=0$ in $\Omega$, $u=\alpha x^{\bot}$ on $\partial \Omega$, and $u\to 0$ as $|x| \to \infty$.
+Here we take the reference frame attached to the obstacle; see Hishida \cite{H} for details.
+The stationary problem of (RNS) is analyzed by Higaki, Maekawa, and Nakahara \cite{HMN}, where the existence and uniqueness of stationary solutions decaying in the order $O(|x|^{-1})$ is proved when $\alpha$ is sufficiently small and $f$ is of a divergence form $f={\rm div}\,F$ for some $F$ which is small in a scale-critical norm.
+Moreover, the leading profile at spatial infinity is shown to be $C \frac{x^\bot}{|x|^2} + O(|x|^{-1-\gamma})$ for some constant $C$ if $F$ satisfies a decay condition $F=O(|x|^{-2-\gamma})$ with $\gamma\in(0,1)$.
+By extending the proof in \cite{HMN}, one can construct the stationary solutions to (RNS) satisfying the estimates \eqref{asymptoticbehavior}--\eqref{remainder} under the condition on the domain \eqref{domain}.
+The analysis in this paper cannot be directly applied to the stability analysis of a stationary solution $V$ to (RNS) for its time-dependence in the original frame, and however, we can perform an analogous analysis to the linearized equations of (RNS) around $V$ as is explained in Remark \ref{remark.assumption1} below. \end{remark} \begin{remark} Another motivation comes from the stability analysis of stationary solutions to the equations (RNS) introduced in Remark \ref{remark.assumption} (4).
+Obviously, letting us denote the linearization to (RNS) around a stationary solution $V$ by (PRS), then the two equations \eqref{PS} and (PRS) are different from each other due to the additional term $-\alpha(x^{\bot}\cdot\nabla v - v^{\bot})$ in (PRS).
 However, if we consider the {\it resolvent problems} of each equation, there are some common features thanks to the property of the term $\alpha(x^{\bot}\cdot\nabla v - v^{\bot})= \sum_{n\in\Z} i\alpha n \mathcal{P}_n v$, which is derived from the Fourier expansion of $v|_{\{|x|>1\}}$; see \eqref{polar.e_theta} and \eqref{def.P_n} in Subsection \ref{op.s in polar coord.}.
-In particular, we can reproduce a similar calculation performed in this paper to the resolvent problem of (PRS), by observing that the appearance of $\sum_{n\in\Z} i\alpha n \mathcal{P}_n v$ in the resolvent equation (restricted on $|x|>1$) leads to the shifting of the resolvent parameter from $\lambda\in\C$ to $\lambda+in\alpha$ in the $n$-Fourier mode.
-Although the stability of the stationary solutions $V$ to (RNS) still remains open, our analysis in this paper will contribute to the resolvent estimate of the linearized problem (PRS). \end{remark}
+In particular, for stationary solutions to (RNS) satisfying \eqref{asymptoticbehavior}--\eqref{remainder} on the domain in \eqref{domain}, we can reproduce a similar calculation performed in this paper to the resolvent problem of (PRS), by observing that the appearance of $\sum_{n\in\Z} i\alpha n \mathcal{P}_n v$ in the resolvent equation (restricted on $|x|>1$) leads to the shifting of the resolvent parameter from $\lambda\in\C$ to $\lambda+in\alpha$ in the $n$-Fourier mode.
+Although the stability of the stationary solutions to (RNS) still remains open, our analysis in this paper will contribute to the resolvent estimate of the linearized problem (PRS). \end{remark}